-This stage of the procedure determines how much money is owing for the visit.
+This stage of the procedure determines how much money is owed for the visit.
 That will also aid in deciding which insurance policy covers services.
-Remember that insurance coverage varies, so that it might be not cover your services and prescriptions.
+Remember that insurance coverage varies, so it might be not cover your services and prescriptions.

 Check-in and Check-out of Patients

 During check-in, you submit your entire personal and insurance information to the front desk.
 Your medical report will be generated during checkout and sent to a medical coder.
 That is converted into medical billing codes and procedures and a superbill is developed and delivered to the medical biller.

 Claims must meet fundamental requirements, including the patient’s information and the operations performed.
 When mailing bills, billers are accountable for adhering to billing compliance rules.

 Claims are submitted under the requirements of the biller.